BLavery/STM32F030F4P6-Arduino/README.md

 There are some new very lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
 We can run a "Serial" on its uart header, we can run an oled display, and we can use Wire/I2C on pins of our choice.
 These libraries (with example files) are:

- - __miniSerial__ - a simple software non-interrupt low-performance duplex serial driver, default/max 19200.
+ - __miniSerial__ - a simple software non-interrupt low-performance duplex serial driver, max 19200.
       So now a terminal can be used with your sketch.
 TXD/RXD ie PA9/PA10, ie at the correct uart header, but is also pin configurable if needed.
       Syntax is an approximate subset of regular native Serial.